anchore/syft/README.md

 # same as -o ; SYFT_OUTPUT env var
 output: "table"

-# the search space to look for packages (options: all-layers, squashed)
-# same as -s ; SYFT_SCOPE env var
-scope: "squashed"

 # suppress all output (except for the SBOM report)
 # same as -q ; SYFT_QUIET env var
 quiet: false